 Amazing experience, seeing Naples in a very unique way – the descent takes you down to the foundations of the city, where you navigate very narrow passages, see hydroponics labs, ancient mines, and learn the history of Naples through the Second World War.

-Castle Nuovo is a Renaissance castle with the Arc de Triomphe at the entrance, built in the 13th century.
+The New Castle (Castel Nuovo) is a Renaissance castle with the Arc de Triomphe at the entrance, built in the 13th century.
 Located between the Galleria Umberto I and the port, it is one of the most famous buildings in Naples.
 The castle was rebuilt and renovated several times and under different kings, it served mostly in a double function as a fortress and residence.

 The outside of the castle is very impressive.
 Inside there are a few things to see – chapel, hall, and upstairs there is an art gallery.
 You get good views of Mount Vesuvius and the port itself from the art gallery terrace.